w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 amount is fully unlocked.

 This duration varies depending on the network you're on and will typically be four times as fast on Kusama as it is on Polkadot.
-The unbounding period is 28 days on Polkadot, and 7 on Kusama.
+The unbonding period is 28 days on Polkadot, and 7 on Kusama.

 Once this process is complete, you will have to issue another, final transaction: Withdraw Unbonded, which will be available in the same pop-up.
 You can also check how long you have to wait in order to